 Today, a majority of poor and middle-income neighborhoods in Medellín are governed to varying degrees by criminal gangs.
-Between 150 and 300 local youth gangs called combos, managed and controlled by larger, mafia-like organizations called razones, exert state-like powers such as resolving disputes, enforcing contracts, policing and preventing crime, managing markets, and taxing businesses in their neighborhoods.
-Combos also monopolize local illegal markets, especially retail drug sales, prostitution, and loan-sharking.
+Around 350 local youth gangs called combos-- managed and controlled by larger, mafia-like organizations called razones--exert state-like powers such as resolving disputes, enforcing contracts, policing and preventing crime, managing markets, and taxing businesses in their neighborhoods.
+Combos also monopolize local illegal markets, especially retail drug sales and loan-sharking.

 In Medellín’s urban core, the state is relatively strong and well-organized, and the city government provides a variety of public services to all corners of the city.
 However, in certain areas of the city’s peripheries, state presence is weak and combos are strong.

-In partnership with the City of Medellín and community officials, researchers designed an anti-gang intervention that will increase the role of the city government in providing public services.
-The intervention was designed after two years of intensive study of combos through hundreds of interviews with community members and leaders, police, combo members, and other criminal leaders.
-This study will evaluate the impact of this anti-gang policy intervention on the roles and legitimacy of the state and of combos.
-This will be the first large-scale randomized evaluation of an anti-gang intervention ever conducted.
+In partnership with the City of Medellín and community officials, researchers randomly introduced an intervention to increase state presence and improve access to government services in gang-controlled neighborhoods to test the impact of increased municipal governance on the roles and legitimacy of local gangs and the state.
+The intervention was designed after two years of intensive study of combos through hundreds of interviews with community members and leaders, experts, police, combo members, and other criminal leaders.

-Medellín is divided into 21 large administrative units called comunas, each of which is further divided into official neighborhoods.
-Neighborhoods are further divided into informal communities called sectors, which each contain between 1,000 and 3,000 residents.
-The city identified the eighty sectors where governance by combos is greatest, and researchers randomly assigned forty of these neighborhoods to receive the anti-gang intervention.
-The other forty neighborhoods will receive the normal amount of outreach and services offered by the government and will serve as the comparison group.
+Medellín is divided into 16 large urban administrative units called comunas and 5 rural administrative units called corregimientos.
+Each comuna is further divided into official neighborhoods.
+Prior to the intervention, the city identified 80 sectors where governance by combos was high.
+A sector is an informal territorial area, significantly smaller than an official neighborhood, usually with about 1,000–3,000 residents.
+Researchers randomly assigned forty of these sectors to receive the intervention.
+The other forty sectors received the normal amount of outreach and services offered by the government and served as the comparison group.